sawantpritam/hydrator-plugins/core-plugins/docs/File-batchsource.md

 **Get Schema:** Auto-detects schema from file.
 Supported formats are: avro, parquet, csv, delimited, tsv, blob and text.

 Blob - is set by default as field named 'body' of type bytes.

 Text - is set by default as two fields: 'body' of type bytes and 'offset' of type 'long'.

 JSON - is not supported, user has to manually provide the output schema.

+Parquet - If Path is a directory, will search all "parquet" files, and read the first valid non-empty "parquet" file's schema under the directory.
+Return error message if no non-empty "parquet" file is detected or all schemas are invalid.

+Avro - If Path is a directory, will search all "avro" files, and read the first valid non-empty "avro" file's schema under the directory.
+Return error message if no non-empty "avro" file detected or all schemas are invalid.

 **Override:** A list of columns with the corresponding data types for whom the automatic data type detection gets skipped.